This page explains what methyl bromide is used for, why it is hazardous and how its use is controlled in New Zealand.

 Management of methyl bromide in New Zealand

-Methyl bromide is an extremely toxic and ozone depleting substance.
-Its use is controlled under the Ozone Layer Protection Regulations 1996 and the Hazardous Substances and New Organisms Act 1996.
+Methyl bromide use in New Zealand is controlled under the Ozone Layer Protection Regulations 1996 and the Hazardous Substances and New Organisms Act 1996.

-It can only be used for quarantine and pre-shipment (QPS) purposes.
+It can only be used for QPS purposes.
 Importing methyl bromide for non-QPS purposes was phased out in 2005.

-Treatments required by a government agency as part of an official control programme are considered to be for quarantine or pre-shipment purposes.
+Treatments required by a government agency as part of an official control programme are considered to be for QPS purposes.
 Methyl bromide used voluntarily for quality control reasons is not QPS and is not permitted.